LBLucaBonetti/Spring-Security-basics/README.md

 Source code of my talk

+### Repository structure

+Here is a list of what you will find in this repository, branch by branch:

+- <code>main</code>: a Spring Boot basic project exposing a single REST endpoint, unsecured, for reference
+- <code>feature/xss</code>: code example for the XSS vulnerability

 ### Notes for IntelliJ IDEA

 Go to <code>File > Settings > Build, Execution, Deployment > Compiler</code> and turn the <code>